Forms of NPA Relief

 Another variation on the overlay is the “concentrated” overlay, the method chosen for area code 305 in southern Florida.
 Area code 305 served the Miami/Dade County metropolitan area and also the Florida Keys.
 The Keys remained only in area code 305, while the Miami/Dade portion of 305 was overlaid with 786.
 [The Keys subsequently joined in the 305 & 786 overlay.
 Since 2008, there are no concentrated overlays in service or planned.]

 In a boundary elimination overlay, a previous area code split is retroactively converted to an overlay.
 The two existing area codes now serve the entire reunited geographic area.
 In 1998, downtown Los Angeles split area code 213, with only a small part of the core of downtown keeping 213 while the “donut” around it changed to 323.
 In 2017, the California Public Utilities Commission ordered a boundary elimination overlay, so both the inner and outer downtown areas are now in area codes 213 & 323.
-(Downtown Los Angeles will add 738 as an overlay on .)
+(Downtown Los Angeles added 738 as an overlay on .)
 There have also been boundary elimination overlays in San Diego and Dallas; Houston officially performed a boundary elimination overlay of 713 & 281, but both old codes were nearly full and a third code (832) was added at the same time, so in effect it was just a multiple overlay.

 Florida came up with yet another variation on the overlay, something of a reverse of the concentrated overlay, which I refer to as a Double-Back-Somersault Reverse Concentrated Overlay with a Twist, although that name understates the complexity of the plan.
 In phase 1 of the DBSRCOT, a portion of the existing area code 407 (the “Space Coast” area) split off geographically to a new area code, 321.
 In phase 2, the part that retained the original area code in the split, the Orlando area, was overlaid with the same new area code 321.
 In 2019, the Orlando area was overlaid with area code 689; the Space Coast is still just area code 321 — although they had to convert to 10-digit local calling anyway because of “The Big 10D.”
 To date, no other state has been silly enough to propose a DBSRCOT.